student assistantships and tuition waiver scholarships

-If you are a graduate student, then you most likely will get
+If you are an on-campus graduate student, then you most likely will want get

-encouraged to apply by February 15 to be considered for either teaching
+encouraged to apply by February 15th to be considered for graduate teaching

 out-of-state tuition scholarships.
-Applications must be submitted by February
+Applications for these must also be submitted by February

 The department frequently has funding to hire class graders